erezsh/filedict/README.md

 Additions in the future may include:

 * An LRU-cache for fetching entries
-* A storage strategy different than Sqlite
+* Support for more databases (i.e. other than Sqlite)